-Ken Research has estimated that the international services offered by express and logistics delivery providers in the Philippines was USD 421.0 million by revenue, contributing a share of 68.0% to the Philippine express delivery services market in 2014.
+Ken Research has estimated that in 2015, the international services offered by express and logistics delivery providers in the Philippines was USD 619.1 million by revenue, with the global players contributing a share of 65.4%.

-DHL was the leading international express delivery provider in the Philippines and held a market share of 50.0% through its alliance with PHL Post.
-FedEx was the second leading player with a market share of 21.0%, operating under the license of Air Freight 21, Inc in the Philippines.
-UPS was third with a market share of 17.0%.
-Players such as TNT, Nippon express and Agility along with several others accounted for only 12.0% of the market by revenues.
+DHL was the leading international express delivery provider in the Philippines and held a market share of 51.0% through its alliance with PHL Post.
+FedEx was the second leading player with a market share of 20.0%, operating under the license of Air Freight 21, Inc in the Philippines.
+UPS was third with a market share of 18.0%.
+Players such as TNT, Nippon express and Agility along with several others accounted for only 11.0% of the market by revenues.

-Market Share of Major Players in Philippines International Express Market on the Basis of Revenues in Percentage, 2014
+Market Share of Major Players in Philippines International Express Market on the Basis of Revenues in Percentage, 2015